ucbds-infra/ds-course-infra-guide/_sources/jupyterhub/choosing_cloud.md.txt

     will often ask you to pay once you need more resources (at which point you may wish you could switch to a different cloud provider that may be cheaper).

-## Is there a particular cloud provider that you recommend?
+## Is there a particular cloud provider that you recommend

 Not really - ultimately, the choice of cloud infrastructure is your own, and different options will be appropriate for different situations.
 We recommend using the following rubric to decide which cloud provider to use: **Which provider makes it the easiest and cheapest to get a vanilla JupyterHub that is highly customizable?** Data 8 has been run on every major cloud provider, and we intentionally switch providers every few semesters in order to avoid depending too much on a single vendor's services.

-## Where to get help?
+## Where to get help

 If all of this sounds daunting to you, there are a few places that you can try to get help.
 Here are a few suggestions.